nezaboodka/reactronic/README.md

 ```

 In the example above, reaction function `refresh` is transparently subscribed
 to the cache function `render`.
-In turn, the `render` cache function is
+In turn, cache function `render` is
-subscribed to the `url` and `content` properties of a corresponding
+subscribed to the properties `url` and `content` of a corresponding
 `MyModel` object.
 Once `url` or `content` values are changed, the
-`render` cache becomes obsolete and causes the `refresh` function to become
+`render` cache becomes obsolete and causes the reaction function `refresh` to become
 obsolete as well and re-executed.
-While being executed, the `refresh`
+While being executed, the reaction function `refresh`
-function enqueues re-rendering request to React, which calls
+enqueues re-rendering request to React, which calls
 `render` function causing it to renew its cached value.

 In general case, all reactions and caches are automatically and